 Most bronchodilators are taken using an inhaler, a device that allows the medicine to be delivered into your lungs.
 Your health care team will show you the right way to use your inhaler.
 Bronchodilators can also be given orally.

 If your COPD is more severe or you often have symptom flare-ups, your doctor may prescribe an inhaled corticosteroid.
 Steroids help reduce inflammation in the airways and can improve lung function.
 Regular use can reduce the frequency of flare-ups.
-Your doctor might also prescribe a combination of inhaled corticosteroid and bronchodilator.
+Your doctor might also prescribe a combination of an inhaled corticosteroid and bronchodilator.

-Get the most out of your medicine
+Four ways to make the most out of your COPD medications